brandonlichtenwalner/ai/README.md

 #### TODO ####
-* Move "desktop" files into a separate subdirectory instead of being in with "environments"
+* move "desktop" files into a separate subdirectory instead of being in with "environments"
-* Split "desktop" files into smaller files (e.g. common, cups, steam, gtk, qt, etc.)
+* split "desktop" files into smaller files (e.g. common, cups, steam, gtk, qt, etc.)
+* add a snapper configuration script to "util"